Control Sequences

 Control sequences are used to do things like move the cursor, change text color, clear the screen, and more.
 They are the primary way that programs interact with the terminal.

-Programs running within terminals only have a single way to communicate with the terminal: writing bytes to the connected file descriptor (typically a pty).
+Programs running within terminals only have a single way to communicate with the terminal: writing bytes to the connected file descriptor (typically a pseudo-terminal, or a "pty" for short).
 In order to differentiate between text to be displayed and commands to be executed, terminals use special syntax known collectively as control sequences.

 Each type of control sequence has a different format and purpose.
 They are described below along with their specific syntax.
 The reference contains a full list of supported control sequences grouped by type.